m2dsupsdlclass/azure-deployment/README.md

 local machine and the remote Azure VM.

-Then on the VM (preferably under a `tmux` session), `cd` into the folder where you uploaded the notebooks (e.g. `/workspace`) and type:
+Then on the VM (preferably under a `tmux` session), `cd` into the folder where you uploaded the notebooks and type:

-    jupyter notebook
+    jupyter notebook --no-browser

+or alternatively:

+    jupyter lab --no-browser

 This should print the URL with a `localhost:8888` address and a unique security token.
 Copy the full URL into the URL bar of browser window